oauthstuff/draft-oauth-par/main.md

 The client adds the parameters in `x-www-form-urlencoded` format with a character encoding of UTF-8 as described in Appendix B of [@!RFC6749] to the body of an HTTP POST request.
 If applicable, the client also adds client credentials to the request header or the request body using the same rules as for token endpoint requests.

-This is illustrated by the following example:
+This is illustrated by the following example (extra line breaks in the message-body for display purposes only):

 ```
   POST /as/par HTTP/1.1